Teradata/nodejs-driver/README.md

 This package enables Node.js applications to connect to the Teradata Database.

-This package closely implements the [PEP-249 Python Database API Specification 2.0](https://www.python.org/dev/peps/pep-0249/).

-This package requires Node.js 12.x or later, and runs on Windows, macOS, and Linux.
+This package requires 64-bit Node.js 12 or later, and runs on Windows, macOS, and Linux.
 32-bit Node.js is not supported.

-> :information_source: Please note Node.js versions 14 and 16 are not currently supported for Linux and macOS.
-There is an issue in Node.js that affects `node-ffi-napi` library that the driver depends on: [node-ffi-napi/ref-napi#54](https://github.com/node-ffi-napi/ref-napi/issues/54).
-Newer versions of Node.js fixed the issue.
+> Please note that Node.js versions 14 and 16 are not currently supported for Linux and macOS.
+An issue ([ref-napi#54](https://github.com/node-ffi-napi/ref-napi/issues/54)) in Node.js versions 14 and 16 affects the `node-ffi-napi` library that the driver depends on.
+This issue is fixed in later versions of Node.js.

 For community support, please visit [Teradata Community](https://support.teradata.com/community).